BBC Radio 2 Timeline 1967-2006

 A series of shows from the BBC International Festival of Light Music included:

-Among Your Souvenirs, a programme of Victorian and Edwardian music, presented by Alan Keith.
-Tuesday 27 June at 9.00pm.
+Tuesday 27 June at 9.00pm Among Your Souvenirs, a programme of Victorian and Edwardian music, presented by Alan Keith.

-R2 broadcasts from the Commonwealth Games in Edmonton
+Radio 2 broadcasted from the Commonwealth Games in Edmonton

 Oct - Dec Frankie Howerd's Variety Show Tuesdays 10.00pm